-"Informed givers are happy givers!" -- Stan Toler
+"Informed givers are happy givers!" -- the late Stan Toler

 Includes Mission Corps volunteers and 22 tentmakers

 These cross-cultural missionaries come from 60 different countries

 Cost of one minute of air time: $4

 |52||Colleges, universities and seminaries|

 |50,000||Students in colleges and seminaries|